12 fantastic second-half performances

 Joe DiMaggio, OF, 1937 Yankees

 There was no shortage of stars who put up eye-popping numbers in the second half of the 1937 campaign.
 Hank Greenberg drove in 110 runs for the second-place Tigers, and DiMaggio's teammate Lou Gehrig posted a 1.110 OPS after the break.
 But the Yankee Clipper outshined the Iron Horse for the '37 champions as DiMaggio scored the most runs (89) and tallied the most total bases (248) after the All-Star Game in history.
-He also ranks third in second-half extra-base hits (59) and tied for third in RBIs (99).
+He is also tied for third in second-half RBIs (99).
 DiMaggio set the tone for his second half in his first game out of the break as he became just the second AL or NL player to record a two-homer cycle